-Note: The project funding needs identified in the PPL exceed the amount identified in the table above for the FFY 2022 DWSRF General Supplemental capitalization grant.
-The additional money required to fund the projects on the PPL will come from "recycled" DWSRF funds.
-All available DWSRF funds including recycled funds will be accounted for in the FFY 2022 DWSRF Base capitalization grant IUP.
+Note: The project funding needs identified in the PPL exceed the amount identified in the table above for the FFY 2023 DWSRF General Supplemental capitalization grant.
+The additional money required to fund projects on the PPL may come from "recycled" DWSRF funds, the project sponsor's own resources, or some combination thereof.
+All available DWSRF funds including recycled funds will be accounted for in the FFY 2023 DWSRF Base capitalization grant IUP.
+Equivalency projects that do not have a construction permit (or letter of approval) and a closed loan by July 31, 2024 may be moved to the next available IUP.